RobinMalfait/simple-invoice/README.md

   If you want to create a new environment, then you have to make sure that files exists in the above mentioned locations and we do the rest.

-  [!NOTE]: Only the `example` environment is visible to Git, the other files and folders are ignored by default.
+  Note: Only the `example` environment is visible to Git, the other files and folders are ignored by default.
 But, if you make changes, do make sure you are not comitting real data to a (public) repository.